bensheldon/island94.org/_posts/2026-08-03-programmatically-upload-attachments-to-github-issues-pull-requests-comments.md

 tags: []
 ---

 It’s possible to programmatically upload images to GitHub Issues, Pull Requests and Comments via automation.
-Finally, though I dunno how long this will last.
+Finally, though maybe mistakenly, I dunno.

 It’s fairly well known that for the longest time, [GitHub has not had a programmatic interface for uploading images and attachments](https://github.com/cli/cli/issues/1895).
 It’s possible in the browser, by dragging-and-dropping your image, but not via something you can script or curl.
 That’s been a bummer for lots of GitHub Action-powered systems you might imagine, like: automatically attaching demo screenshots or videos on PRs for new features, or attaching failure screenshots or visual diffs from browser tests.